2023 Best Child Development & Psychology Schools in the Far Western US Region

 Top 10 Best Child Development & Psychology Schools

 Our analysis found Stanford University to be the best school for child development and psychology students who want to pursue a degree in the Far Western US Region .
-Stanford is a large private not-for-profit school located in the large suburb of Stanford.
+Stanford is a fairly large private not-for-profit school located in the large suburb of Stanford.

 Read full report on Child Development & Psychology at Stanford University

-You’ll be in good company if you decide to attend University of Southern California.
-It ranked #3 on our 2023 Best Child Development & Psychology Schools in the Far Western US Region list.
-USC is a fairly large private not-for-profit school located in the large city of Los Angeles.
+You’ll be in good company if you decide to attend The Chicago School of Professional Psychology at Los Angeles.
+It ranked #2 on our 2023 Best Child Development & Psychology Schools in the Far Western US Region list.
+Located in the city of Los Angeles, The Chicago School Los Angeles Campus is a private not-for-profit college with a small student population.

-The excellent programs at Whitman College helped the school earn the #4 place on this year’s ranking of the best child development and psychology schools in the Far Western US Region .
-Whitman is a small private not-for-profit school located in the small city of Walla Walla.
+Out of the 28 schools in the Far Western US Region that were part of this year’s ranking, Whitman College landed the # 4 spot on the list.
+Whitman is a small private not-for-profit school located in the city of Walla Walla.

 Full Child Development & Psychology at Whitman College Report